shwetamasrani/Vision-Based-Automatic-Door-Entry-System/README.md

 # Mask Detection
-Mask Detection is done using CNN model with 2 convolution layers and 2 fully connected layers and accuracy is 95% Dataset is available at : [a link](https://github.com/prajnasb/observations/tree/master/experiements)
+Mask Detection is done using CNN model with 2 convolution layers and 2 fully connected layers and accuracy is 95% Dataset is available at : [https://github.com/prajnasb/observations/tree/master/experiements]